-Becky Valls is an assistant professor of dance at the University of Houston where she teaches dance education, dance history, and modern technique.
+Becky Valls is an associate professor of dance at the University of Houston where she teaches dance education, dance history, and modern technique.
 She is the director of the UH Young Audiences Touring Company and a recipient of the Ross M. Lence Teaching Award in the College of Liberal Arts and Social Sciences (2013).
 As an independent choreographer, she produces and choreographs the Memoirs of the Sistahood series – evening-length, multi-disciplinary works based on her large Catholic family, with sculptor Babette Beaullieu of New Orleans, and film maker Deborah Schildt of Anchorage.
 The trio received a Houston Arts Alliance grant and two National Performance Network Grants to produce/tour Chapter One (2007), Chapter Two: House (2009), Chapter Three: Ave Maria (2011), and Chapter Four: Sacred Trails (2013).

 In the last two years Valls' solo Red Square has toured to the Contemporary Arts Museum Houston, Tempe Performing Arts Center in Tempe, Harvest Chicago Dance Festival at Ruth Page Arts Center in Chicago, and the WestFest Dance Festival in New York City.
 The solo is performed by Teresa Chapman.

 This year Valls was a guest choreographer for Core Performance Company in Atlanta, Georgia and her new work, Web, was performed at the Calanwolde Center Atlanta and the Florida Dance Festival in Tampa.